jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Interval table

-This table shows the names of intervals based on how many semitones they contain.
+This table shows the names of intervals based on how many semitones they contain, i.e. how many frets they span on one string.
-The number of semitones can also be thought of as the number of frets the interval spans on one string.

 <div class="table-wrapper" markdown="block">